bbauska/meta-html-css-in-depth/index-2.md

 </form>
 ```

-It is important to note that action can be a full URL address such as **https://meta.com** , an absolute path such as **/login** , or a relative path such as **login**.
+It is important to note that action can be a full URL address such as <b>https://meta.com</b> , an absolute path such as <b>/login</b> , or a relative path such as <b>login</b>.

-The absolute path, which starts with a forward slash, will use the base address of the current website, such as **https://meta.com** and combine it with the absolute path.
-For example, if **/login** is the absolute path, the form will be submitted to **https://meta.com/login**.
-If the address is **https://meta.com/company-info/** and **/login** is the absolute path, the submission address will still be [**https://meta.com/login**](https://meta.com/login).
+The absolute path, which starts with a forward slash, will use the base address of the current website, such as <b>https://meta.com</b> and combine it with the absolute path.
+For example, if <b>/login</b> is the absolute path, the form will be submitted to <b>https://meta.com/login</b>.
+If the address is <b>https://meta.com/company-info/</b> and <b>/login</b> is the absolute path, the submission address will still be [<b>https://meta.com/login</b>](https://meta.com/login).

 Similarly, a relative path will combine the current web address with a relative path.
-For example, if the web browser is currently on the web page **https://meta.com/company-info/** , and the relative path is set to **login** , the form will be submitted to [**https://meta.com/company-info/login**](https://meta.com/company-info/login).
+For example, if the web browser is currently on the web page <b>https://meta.com/company-info/</b> , and the relative path is set to <b>login</b> , the form will be submitted to [<b>https://meta.com/company-info/login</b>](https://meta.com/company-info/login).

 The method attribute specifies which HTTP method is used to submit the form; GET or POST.